WangJieying/Spline/README.md

 This library fits skeletons with B-spline curves and obtains control points.

+- When you clone this repo, please also download the submodules with:

+git submodule update --init --recursive

-If you want to install this library in your Conan system, you can run:
+- If you want to install this library in your conan system, you can run:

 $ conan create .
 Spline/0.0.1@jieyingwang/dmd